onurhanerk/Navbar/README.md

-# A Animated CSS Icon Navbar
+# An Animated CSS Icon Navbar

 It is not responsive.
 However, low px also gives the same appearance.